Edinburgh Moving Demand Trends: When Moves Take Longer

 4) Why school-run traffic increases scheduling risk

-School start/finish waves create short, heavy congestion pulses.
+School start and finish waves create short, heavy congestion pulses.
 Approaches to terraced streets slow, restricting arrival precision and reducing time for careful loading.

 5) How commuter traffic changes route predictability